PatrickKyei/PatrickKyei.github.io/pages/events.md

 content-type: static
 ---

 Here are the upcoming and past events.
-Click any event to view the landing page.
+Click any event to view the event details

 <ul>
 {% for event in site.events %}